saeed2016/hacker_collection.counter/README.md

-# I have written this codes to solve a  question regarding to  collections.counter in python.
+#  solve a  question regarding to  collections.counter in python.